Heide

 Outgrowth

 Even though the full extent of the Heide ruins is never clarified, we can still infer which areas that the civilization had once settled.
-Though far and away from the main city, the Shrine of Amana ruins are most likely Heiden in origin.
+Though far and away from Heide’s Tower of Flame, the Shrine of Amana ruins are most likely Heiden in origin.
 The stone buildings and corridors lead to the Undead Crypt, which we access from a large double door.
-This doorway is decorated with elaborated reliefs resembling those seen in Anor Londo architecture, particularly the image of a blossoming flower representing the sun.
+This entrance is decorated with elaborate reliefs resembling Anor Londo iconography, particularly the image of a blossoming flower representing the sun.
 This is reinforced by a local chest containing Sunlight Blade, a miracle text previously found in Anor Londo in DS1.
 On top of that, a still-active Old Knight is encountered at the ruins, implying that Heide specifically had a presence there.
 Moreover, this wide complex of buildings is now largely underwater much like the city itself, though the actual water was possibly always present there to some degree.

-These ruins were likely built expressly to support and maintain contact with the Undead Crypt.
-Aside from the pomp given to its entrance, various columns lining the buildings are carved to look like a mass of human bodies entwined together.
-This iconography is appropriate for an area where bodies would be brought and dumped into the Crypt.
+Though located in the Lower World, Ash Lake was still technically part of Lordran, so it is only natural that a portion be brought over with Anor Londo in the Great Shift.
+And whether or not the ginormous plant life descends from the lake’s archtrees, the ruins were likely built because of the Undead Crypt.
+Ignoring the pomp given to the mausoleum’s entrance, the various columns lining the buildings are carved to look like a mass of human bodies entangled together.
+Such iconography is appropriate for an area where bodies would be brought to dump into the Crypt.
+The fact that Soul Appease is a lost miracle sold only by Agdayne similarly shows ancient clerics’ intent to give the place’s existing Hollows final rest, a service helped along by maintaining local facilities.
 Heide’s founders were also liable to have knowledge of this mausoleum and want to maintain friendly relations, hence building infrastructure on the other end of the continent.
 That said, the citizens built out their civilization much closer to home, too.

 The Pit stands out as the most notable structure in Majula, yet very few seem to know much about it or what is to be found at the bottom.
 However, it too seems to be related to Heide.
-Heide’s Tower of Flame can be accessed from a building built in the same style as the ruins.
-Within it is a mechanical device that shifts the paths from these ruins to the Huntsman’s Copse by inserting a key stone into the central pillar.
-Though this key stone doesn’t require the power of miracles to activate like Lecia claims, the building is nonetheless called the “ring temple” (環堂) in its description.
-Likewise, the exterior emits a white light above its entrance once active.
-All of this suggests that some element of religiosity is involved in the structure and the places it grants access to, befitting Heide.
-In that case, why did the successor to Anor Londo build a holy place leading to this cliffside?
-Because that is where we find the Pit, a man-made shaft leading deep underground, surrounded by ruins built in similar style to the temple.
-And what religious role did it play in Heide society?
+The path to Heide’s Tower of Flame can be accessed from a building built in the same style as surrounding ruins and Heide itself.
+Within it is a mechanical device that rotates the entry way from the Heiden ruins to the Huntsman’s Copse by inserting a key stone into the central pillar.
+Though this key stone doesn’t require the power of miracles to activate like Licia claims, the building is nonetheless called the “loop temple” (環堂) in its description.
+The temple likewise emits a white light above its entrance once active.
+All of this suggests that some element of religiosity is involved in the structure and the places it grants access to, befitting the Heidens.
+In that case, why build a holy place leading to this cliffside?
+Because that is where we find the Pit, a man-made shaft deep underground.
+And what religious role did it and the surrounding ruins play in Heiden society?
 Burying its clergymen.

 Holy bell which can also be used as a shield.
 Rare item of indefinite origin.